 The CMMG Banshee is one of the only AR-style guns that chamber the 5.7×28 round.

-This may change in the very near future and my money would be on Palmetto State Armory releasing a Banshee competitor.
+This may change very soon and my money would be on Palmetto State Armory releasing a Banshee competitor.

 I have shot the Banshee 5.7 before and it’s an extremely, extremely smooth shooting gun.
 I was lucky enough to be able to shoot it in select fire.